hexxondiv/olivia-products/STOCK_MANAGEMENT_PLAN.md

 # Product Stock Management Scheme

 ## Overview
-This document outlines the comprehensive plan for implementing stock/inventory management for the Olivia Products e-commerce system.
+This document outlines the comprehensive plan for implementing stock/inventory management for the Olivia Industries Ltd e-commerce system.
 The system will track product quantities, manage stock levels, prevent overselling, and provide inventory management tools in the CMS.

 ---